dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 ### Using Bayesian Imputation - A More Complicated Example

-In the first example, the section of corrupted data was surrounded by good signal for at least 5 seconds on either side.
+In the first example, the section of corrupted data was surrounded by good signal for at least 1.5x the length of the imputation window on either side of that window (i.e., before AND after).
 That may not always be the case.
 When you do have concerns about the signal quality that is going to be utilized in the imputation, you need to first prep the area before performing the analysis.
 To do this you will "erase" sections of bad signal you do not want incorporated in your Bayesian GP model.

-In the plot below, say I wanted to use the Bayesian GP function to impute data for the corrupted signal in the highlighted section.
+In the plot below, say I wanted to use the Bayesian GP function to impute data for the corrupted signal in the highlighted section (note this is an example only - averaging these data points would be a viable and less time-consuming editing strategy).
 There is clearly an area to the right that is within five seconds of this window and includes portions of distorted signal.

 ![GP Hard 1](GP Hard 1.PNG)